 If you can sneak away from the kids, one of our Favorite Restaurants in the world is in Reykjavik.

 Overall visiting Iceland with kids is easy and safe.
-There’s a lot of fun, exciting options for families to enjoy in this unique country.
+There are a lot of fun, exciting options for families to enjoy in this unique country.
 From exciting activities like dog sledding, to marveling at endless waterfalls and snow-white vistas, Iceland is a unforgettable family vacation, whatever activities you choose.